-After Jamie escaped, Martin turned his fury on the huddling group.
+After the albino huffed away like a petulant child, Martin turned on the huddling group.
 “What’s the matter with you?
 A few minutes for ten thousand dollars…”

 “Ten thousand dollars, Martin.
 Really?”